xonsh/xonsh/README.rst

 The xonsh shell community
 *************************

 The xonsh shell is developed by a community of volunteers and has no organization that can get grants, donations or additional support.
-There are two major ways to help the xonsh shell: to spread the good word about xonsh in the world (`write a tweet`_) and to help improve the xonsh shell (`solve a popular issue <https://github.com/xonsh/xonsh/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc>`_ or a `good first issue <https://github.com/xonsh/xonsh/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+sort%3Areactions-%2B1-desc>`_).
+There are few ways to help the xonsh shell:

+- `Write a tweet`_, post or an article to spread the good word about xonsh in the world.
+- Solve a `popular issue <https://github.com/xonsh/xonsh/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc>`_.
+- Solve a `good first issue <https://github.com/xonsh/xonsh/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+sort%3Areactions-%2B1-desc>`_.
+- Get the `idea <https://github.com/xonsh/xontrib-template/issues?q=is%3Aopen+is%3Aissue+label%3Aidea+sort%3Areactions-%2B1-desc>`_ and `create new xontrib <https://github.com/xonsh/xontrib-template#why-use-this-template>`_.
+- Become xonsh core by deep diving into xonsh and improve the threading and subprocess logic.

 We welcome new contributors!

 .. _write a tweet: https://twitter.com/intent/tweet?text=xonsh%20is%20a%20Python-powered,%20cross-platform,%20Unix-gazing%20shell%20language%20and%20command%20prompt.&url=https://github.com/xonsh/xonsh